jainnimish/HangWhileUCan/README.md

 ## Goals

-The main goals of this project were to learn the basics of scripting and regex,specifically, `sed`, `awk`, `grep`, and other common commands.
+The main goals of this project were to learn the basics of scripting and regex, specifically, `sed`, `awk`, `grep`, and other common commands.
 Also wanted to learn deployment procedures and practices for deploying on different OS's.

 ## Todo